Update: For all the latest details about the series, including how to tune in, be sure to visit our show page.

 As soon as we got home from England, the filming began, and we’ve been shadowed by the crew pretty much ever since.
 It’s hilarious how quickly we’ve all gotten used to the cameras and microphones being on!

 But the experience has actually been a total blast, and we’re having a really good time.

 It has been so hard to keep such an exciting secret for so long, and I’m thrilled that we can finally share the news.
-Now that we can openly talk about the project, we’ll be updating you with more information as soon as we have it.

 * Photographs by Rob Finch, Creative Director at Blue Chalk Media